cliburn/sta-663-2015-old/pretest.md

 **Probability and statistics**

 * In any programming language, draw and plot a histogram of 10,000 samples from a Poisson distribution with $\lambda=3$.
+Show your code.
 What is the distribution of the *sum* of these 10,000 samples?
 * Without using a computer or calculator, find the covariance of
 \\[
 \begin{array}[cc]